What are fringe benefits?

 What is a fringe benefit?

-t’s important to note the Internal Revenue Service (IRS) defines fringe benefits as a form of payment for services performed by employees and 1099 independent contractors.
-They have a list of items it categorizes as fringe benefits.
-However, the IRS doesn’t include traditional employee benefits like health insurance on their fringe benefits list.
+It’s important to note that the Internal Revenue Service (IRS) defines fringe benefits under federal tax law as a form of payment for services performed by employees and 1099 independent contractors.
+They have a list of items that are categorized as fringe benefits.
+Under IRC Section 61, all compensation provided to an individual for services rendered is considered taxable gross income unless explicitly excluded by another section of the tax code.

 Why offer fringe benefits?